Individual & Family Services

 Homebound seniors and persons with Disabilities can participate in birthday cheer.
 A volunteer will deliver a balloon to them on their birthday in celebration.

 Hello Neighbor is a program where volunteers make a weekly short social phone call to clients who feel they would benefit from these calls.

 All of our volunteers go through an application process which includes a background check, reference checks, and an interview with our staff.

 If you are interested in receiving the benefits of any of these programs for you or your loved one, please call Social Services at 860-285-1839.

 Windsor Social Services provides assistance to identified individuals and families through various holiday programs.
 Many of our programs are supported through the generous efforts of the Windsor Food and Fuel Bank.

-To help celebrate Thanksgiving, turkeys and trimmings are distributed to households registered with the Windsor Food Bank.
+To help celebrate Thanksgiving, turkeys are distributed to households registered with the Windsor Food Bank.
 Turkeys are received from Foodshare.
 Trimmings and additional turkeys are donated by individuals, businesses, religious institutions, schools, and civic groups.